dshah2008/dshah2008.github.io/NLP_Classification.md

 ## A. Overview
 \
 **Use Case** \
-The data consists of messages from customers, requesting support from a bank related to banks accounts, transactions, credit cards, etc. Each message needs to be classified into one of 77 classes.
+The data consists of messages from customers, requesting banking support related to personal accounts, transactions, credit cards, etc. Each message needs to be classified into one of 77 classes.
 The classes include topics such as *request_refund*, *cancel_transfer* and *exchange_charge*.\
 \
 **Objective** \
-The objective is to learn how to tackle an NLP Classification problem with a large number of classes.
-Both Machine Learning and Deep Learning models are used.\
+Learn how to solve an NLP Classification problem with a large number of classes, using both shallow Machine Learning and Deep Learning models.\
 \
-Part of this project was implemented in the Natural Language Processing course I had taken at Queen's University.\
-\
 **Contributions** \
 I'm the sole contributor in this project.
-All code in the repository has been developed only by me.
+It was first implemented by me as part of the Natural Language Processing course I had taken at Queen's University.

 <br/>